korolei/suggestions/README.md

 # suggestions
-This is simple application, which showcasing how to use following technologies:
+This is a simple application, which showcasing how to use following technologies:
 .NET462;
 Angular5;
 BDD;